 Being a Laois woman she is a keen follower of hurling, and in her spare time she breeds sheep.
 Maria is proud mum to Arabella.

 Paul is from Camross (the neighbouring village to Coolrain) and grew up on a farm where they always had ponies and horses.
 Paul is in charge of maintenence at Tinnakill and is responsible for many of the new developments around the farm, including the walking paddock and the fencing.

 He and his wife have teenage triplets and in his spare time he loves anything to do with vintage cars and tractors.

 Jasmin grew up near Stuttgart, in Germany, where her family had horses and she regularly competed in showjumping, dressage and eventing.
 She joined the staff at Tinnakill in 2005 and she now lives close by, spending her free time breeding sport horses.

 Jasmin and her partner David are the proud parents of Tim and latest arrival, Ben.

-In this age of teleworking via the internet, Emer looks after the accounts for Tinnakill House from her home outside Kilkenny, where she lives with her husband Mike and young family.
+In this age of teleworking via the internet, Emer looks after the accounts and office administration for Tinnakill House from her home outside Kilkenny, where she lives with her husband Mike and family.